isomerpages/moe-westviewpri/_uniquely-us/ALP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4iZBQALyio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fc93md-tTvU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Overseas Immersion Programme**

+Our P4 and 5 pupils who have shown their commitment in learning and excelled are given the opportunities to experience how lessons on environmental studies are conducted in Perth.
+These experiences provide our pupils not only the opportunities to witness how pupils in other countries are tackling environmental issues but also to appreciate the diversity across cultures and countries.